grrrwaaa/gct753/src/pages/cellular.md

 ### Continuous automata

 **Continuous states:** In this case, the states are not discrete but belong to a continuum, such as the linear range 0..1.
-Instead of using a discrete transition rule or lookup table, continuous functions can be used (or combined with discrete rules such as comparisons).
+Instead of using a discrete transition rule or lookup table, continuous functions can be used (or combined with discrete rules such as numeric comparisons).
 Continuous automata can show liquid and diffusive effects.

-**Continuous neighborhood:** Instead of accumulating whole neighbor cells, apply a *kernel* region, weighting cells according to the degree that they fall under a radius, or by distance.
+**Continuous neighborhood:** Instead of accumulating whole neighbor cells, apply a *kernel* region.
+Perhaps give different weights to cells according to the degree that they fall under a radius, or by distance.

 [SmoothLife](http://www.youtube.com/playlist?list=PL69EDA11384365494) still uses a discrete grid, but both the kernel and transition functions are adjusted for smooth, continuous values; it removes the discrete bias and leads to fascinating results.
 [Another implementaton](http://www.youtube.com/watch?v=l7t8LtdBAV8).
 [Taken to 3D](http://www.youtube.com/watch?v=zA857JdUn9o&list=PL69EDA11384365494&index=46).

 Can there be continuous space automata?
 If time were also continuous, they would simply be differential equations.

+Some of these systems share resemblance with analog video feedback ([example](http://www.youtube.com/watch?v=hDYEVv9t32U), [example](http://www.youtube.com/watch?v=Uw5onuS2_mw)), which has been exploited by earlier media artists (notably the Steiner and Woody Vasulka).

 #### Reaction Diffusion